Alaska Packing List | Wild Alaska Grizzly Itinerary

 The following packing list contains general recommendations for a trip to Katmai National Park in June through September.
-If you are currently booked on The Great Alaskan Grizzly Encounter with Nat Hab, please consult your pre-departure materials for the most comprehensive and up-to-date packing list for your trip.
+If you are currently booked on Wild Alaska Grizzly Encounter with Nat Hab, please consult your pre-departure materials for the most comprehensive and up-to-date packing list for your trip.
 You will receive these pre-departure materials 60–90 days before your departure.

 Simplify your packing—shop at Nat Hab’s online Gear Store for some key items recommended for your adventure.
 Look for this icon in the list below, then go